Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Kazhdan-Wenzl theory and equivalence of ribbon -categories

-For $N=2$ this result has recently been shown in \cite{Bischoff} using Fr\"ohlich-Kerler classification \cite{FK}.
+For $N=2$ Theorem \ref{classification_type_A} has recently been shown in \cite{Bischoff} using Fr\"ohlich-Kerler classification \cite{FK}.
 It follows from Ex. \ref{non_uniqueness} that the positivity requirement on the ribbon structures can not be removed.
 Moreover it will be clear from the proof how a ribbon structure can be positive only for a unique braiding.
-We reformulate the previous result in a form useful for applications.
+We reformulate Theorem \ref{classification_type_A} in a form useful for applications.

-\begin{cor} Let ${\mathcal C}$ and ${\mathcal C}'$ be modular fusion categories with positive categorical dimensions and with Grothendieck rings isomorphic to the Verlinde fusion ring $R_{N, \ell}$ via an isomorphism compatible with the corresponding $T$-matrices.
-Then ${\mathcal C}$ and ${\mathcal C}'$ are equivalent as ribbon tensor categories. \end{cor}
+\begin{thm} Let ${\mathcal C}$ and ${\mathcal C}'$ be modular fusion categories with positive categorical dimensions and with Grothendieck rings isomorphic to the Verlinde fusion ring $R_{N, \ell}$ via an isomorphism compatible with the corresponding $T$-matrices.
+Then ${\mathcal C}$ and ${\mathcal C}'$ are equivalent as ribbon tensor categories. \end{thm}

 \begin{proof} The categories are pseudo-unitary by positivity of the categorical dimensions.
 Compatibility of the $T$-matrices implies compatibility of the ribbon structures.
 The conclusion follows from Theorem \ref{classification_type_A}. \end{proof}